Issue #32: Energy-Driven Innovations in Computational De Novo Protein Engineering.

 Energy models play a crucial role in the advancement of computational de novo protein engineering, enabling the design of novel proteins with tailored functionalities.
 Proteins serve as the foundation of biochemical processes, making their precise engineering essential for applications in biotechnology, medicine, and synthetic biology.
 Unlike traditional approaches that focus on modifying existing proteins, de novo engineering introduces entirely new constructs, a paradigm shift driven by energy-based strategies that guide protein folding, stability, and functionality through comprehensive simulations of energy landscapes.
 Computational techniques such as molecular dynamics (MD), thermodynamic integration, and Monte Carlo sampling are fundamental in evaluating designed proteins’ stability and dynamic behavior.
 Widely used tools such as CHARMM, Amber, and Rosetta leverage advanced energy functions to optimize protein structures, facilitating accurate predictions of folding pathways and binding affinities.
 Additionally, the integration of machine learning (ML) and deep learning (DL) has significantly improved the speed and precision of energy-based modeling, enhancing the design and optimization process.
 This review systematically analyzes recent studies, provides quantitative benchmarking of major computational platforms, and presents a decision framework for method selection based on accuracy-cost-throughput trade-offs.
 By integrating classical force fields, quantum mechanical approaches, and AI-driven predictions with experimental validation, this work outlines a roadmap for advancing therapeutic and industrial protein design through synergistic physics-based and data-driven strategies.

-Why it matters: Critical for improving fold accuracy and reducing structural uncertainty in de novo design.
+Why this matters: Critical for improving fold accuracy and reducing structural uncertainty in de novo design.

 Tailored pyrrole-based imidazothiazole scaffolds: Synthetic elaboration, enzyme kinetic profiling and DFT-guided molecular docking toward Antidiabetic therapeutics.